 Gone are the days of learning how to use Bitcoin QT.
-The standard Bitcoin wallet is still available, and is a powerful tool, but is not necessary for most people.
-Instead, a light wallet, online wallet, or mobile wallet will suffice, and all are very easy to use.
+Full bitcoin wallet is still available, and is a powerful tool, but is not necessary for most people.
+Instead, a light desktop wallet, online wallet, or mobile wallet will suffice, and all are very easy to use.
 The most difficult part is determining which one you want to use.
 There are pros and cons to each.

-Online Bitcoin wallets have a bad reputation, and for good reason.
 When using an online Bitcoin wallet, you must trust your BTC to a 3rd party, and that can be dangerous.
-However, things are changing, and multisignature online wallets provide more security to the user, though it is still too early to say how effective these measures will be in the long term.
+However, things are changing, and multisignature online wallets provide more security to the user.

 Still, there are trusted companies that provide online wallets, and make it very easy to get started.